Diffusion Model-based Parameter Estimation in Dynamic Power Systems: Introduction

-As an emerging new family of deep generative models, diffusion models construct synthetic data samples by gradually adding random noise to data then learning to reverse the diffusion process~\citep{DDPM}.
-The model faithfully learns the probability distribution of a dataset and provides a means to generate new samples from this distribution.
-It has achieved state-of-the-art generation quality compared with existing generative models, such as GANs~\citep{diffusion-survey,dhariwal2021diffusion,du2023beyond,price2025probabilistic}.
+As an emerging family of deep generative models, diffusion models construct synthetic data samples by gradually adding random noise to data then learning to reverse the diffusion process~\citep{DDPM}.
+The model faithfully learns the probability distribution of a dataset and provides a means to generate samples from this distribution.
+It has achieved state-of-the-art generation quality compared with existing generative models, such as generative adversarial networks~\citep{diffusion-survey,dhariwal2021diffusion,du2023beyond,price2025probabilistic}.
 Diffusion models also can be trained in a conditioned form, allowing flexible control over the generation process toward the expected style.
 Along with forward generation, the denoising technology represents a compelling approach for solving inverse problems by implicitly encoding valuable information from input signals~\citep{daras2024surveydiffusionmodelsinverse}.
-Diffusion-model-based solutions have been successfully developed for a variety of inverse problems, such as image restoration and super-resolution~\citep{kawar2022denoising}.
-However, none of the current work involves the inverse problem applied in dynamical systems, such as parameter estimation.
+Diffusion-model-based solutions have been successfully developed for a variety of inverse problems, including image restoration and super-resolution~\citep{kawar2022denoising}.
+However, few existing studies involve the inverse problem applied in dynamical systems like parameter estimation.

+Depicted in Figure~\ref{fig:JCDI}, we present a probabilistic parameter estimation framework based on the generative diffusion model, named Joint Conditional Diffusion Model-based Inverse Problem Solver (JCDI).
+In this framework, we train the conditional diffusion model to learn the inherent distributions within parameter space and provide a data-driven solution for parameter estimation.
+The key innovations of this work include: